Rod Woodson: 1991

 Woodson and D.J.
 Johnson returned as the starting cornerback tandem in 1991.
-Woodson was inactive for the Steelers' Week 13 victory against the Houston Oilers due to an injury.
+Woodson was inactive for the Steelers' week 13 victory against the Houston Oilers due to an injury.
 On November 28, 1991, Woodson recorded his first career solo sack on Cowboys' quarterback Steve Beuerlein in the Steelers' 20–10 loss to the Dallas Cowboys.
 On December 27, 1991, Pittsburgh Steelers' head coach Chuck Noll announced his decision to retire after the Steelers finished with a 7–9 record in 1991.
-He started in 15 games in 1991 and recorded 73 combined tackles, an interception, and a sack.
+He started in 15 games in 1991 and recorded 73 combined tackles, 3 interceptions, and a sack.
 He also returned 44 kicks for 880 return yards (22.0 YPR) and had 28 punt returns for 320-yards (11.4 YPR).

 1992

 On January 21, 1992, the Pittsburgh Steelers announced the hiring of former Kansas City Chiefs' defensive coordinator Bill Cowher as their new head coach.
 On January 31, 1992, Cowher announced the hiring of former New Orleans Saints' secondary coach Dom Capers as their new defensive coordinator.

 On May 19, 1992, it was reported that Woodson was one of nine NFL players to sue the National Football League for unrestricted free agency.
 Other players included Steve Beuerlein (Cowboys), Bobby Hebert (Saints), D. J. Dozier (Lions), Scott Mitchell (Dolphins), Jeff Dellenbach (Dolphins), Seth Joyner (Eagles), Clyde Simmons (Eagles), and Kevin Ross (Chiefs).
 Head coach Bill Cowher retained Woodson and D.J.
 Johnson as the starting cornerback tandem in 1992.

 He started in the Pittsburgh Steelers' season-opener against the Houston Oilers and made two interceptions off pass attempts by Oilers' quarterback Warren Moon in their 29–24 victory.
 On October 25, 1992, Woodson returned a punt for an 80-yard touchdown as the Steelers defeated the Kansas City Chiefs 27–3.
-On November 1, 1992, Woodson delivered a hit to Oilers' quarterback Warren Moon on a cornerback blitz during a 21–20 win against the Houston Oilers in Week 8.
+On November 1, 1992, Woodson delivered a hit to Oilers' quarterback Warren Moon on a cornerback blitz during a 21–20 win against the Houston Oilers in week 8.
 The hit gave Moon a concussion and forced him to leave the game.
-In Week 14, he made a career-high two sacks on Bears' quarterback Jim Harbaugh during a 30–6 loss to the Chicago Bears.
+In week 14, he made a career-high two sacks on Bears' quarterback Jim Harbaugh during a 30–6 loss to the Chicago Bears.
 On December 24, 1992, it was announced that Woodson was selected to play in the 1993 Pro Bowl.
 He started in all 16 games in 1992 and recorded 100 combined tackles, a career-high six sacks, and four interceptions.